 POW!
 WOW!
-Held in February in Honolulu’s Kakaʻako district.
-This street art festival is centered around murals, showcasing notable street artists and sculptors and elevating the art form well beyond graffitti.
-Since it’s inception in 2010 by Honolulu-based artist Jasper Wong, the home-grown art festival has grown into a global network of artists and art exhibitions, lecture series, schools for art and music, creative community spaces, concerts, and live art installations in over a dozen cities worldwide.
-The festival is much more than an art festival and also features the restaurants, stores, and people of the host city that make it unique and special.
-Each festival features murals along with other events such as block parties, presentations, dances, and concerts throughout the event.
+Hawaii The last POW!
+WOW! was held in 2022 in Honolulu’s Kakaʻako district.
+The street art festival centered around wall murals in buildings throughout the district, showcased notable street artists and sculptors, and elevated the art form well beyond graffiti.
+Since its inception in 2010 by Honolulu-based artist Jasper Wong, the street art festival grew into a global network of artists and art installations in over a dozen cities worldwide.